Improving the Utility of Differentially Private Clustering through Dynamical Processing: Morse Theory from a Dynamical System Perspective

-We say that $\mathit{f}$ is a {\em Morse function} if all the equilibrium vectors of $\mathit{f}$ are hyperbolic and {\em separating} if distinct equilibrium vectors for $\mathit{f}$ have distinct functional values.
-A basic result of Morse theory \cite{hirsch2012differential, palais2000generalized} is that the class of the Morse functions forms an open, dense subset of all the smooth functions in the $C^{2}$-topology, in other words, almost all smooth functions are Morse functions.
+A function $f$ is a {\em Morse function} if all its equilibrium vectors are hyperbolic.
+Additionally, $f$ is {\em separating} if distinct equilibrium vectors have distinct functional values.
+A basic result of Morse theory \citep{hirsch2012differential, palais2000generalized} is that the class of the Morse functions forms an open, dense subset of all the smooth functions in the $C^{2}$-topology, in other words, almost all smooth functions are Morse functions.
 Therefore, in this paper, it is assumed that the function considered is Morse, which is ``generic''.

-Morse theory gives the answer to the question of when the topology of $\#|\mathcal{X}_a|$ changes as $a$ varies: (Here $\#|A|$ denotes the number of connected components of a set $A$.)
-See \cite{hirsch2012differential, jongen1987nonlinear, palais2000generalized} for more details.)